rerun-io/rerun/rerun_js/web-viewer-react/README.md

 ```

 ℹ️ Note:
-The package version is equal to the supported rerun SDK version.
+The package version is equal to the supported Rerun SDK version.
-This means that `@rerun-io/web-viewer-react@0.10.0` can only connect to a data source (`.rrd` file, websocket connection, etc.) that originates from a rerun SDK with version `0.10.0`!
+This means that `@rerun-io/web-viewer-react@0.10.0` can only connect to a data source (`.rrd` file, websocket connection, etc.) that originates from a Rerun SDK with version `0.10.0`!

 ## Usage